+If you are looking for Excel automatically enter date when data is entered, then you are in the right place.
 Microsoft Excel provides a wide range of fruitful ways to show dates along with the timestamps automatically when you enter data.
-Here I’ll try to incorporate all of those simple & basic methods of automatically enter date when data entered with proper illustrations.
+In this article we’ll try to discuss automatically enter date when data is entered in Excel with proper illustrations.

 Download Practice Workbook

 Download the workbook here that we’ve used to prepare this article.
 You can use it as a calculator too as we’ve embedded the output cells with formulas.

 5 Ways to Enter Date Automatically When Data Entered in Excel

 Excel offers different ways to automatically enter date when we enter data.
 We just need to follow the simple steps of each method.

 To get today’s date & current timestamp we can use keyboard shortcuts directly.